Written by Donald E. Sheppard

 Along for the riches of conquest were: carpenters, priests, navigators, lords, engineers, ship builders, blacksmiths, farmers, herdsmen, merchants and prospectors.
 Some had sold their houses and farms to be with the famous conquistador but most had never been trained as soldiers.
 Many had never been outside their own villages, much less in a land so vast that even the worldly DeSoto misjudged its size.
 Spain and Portugal could be walked from one end to the other in less than one month.
 This "army" would walk North America for four years without seeing an ocean, not one of them ever knowing what they were up against.
 Their long-lasting effect on America, on the world for that matter, would be profound.

-Beginning with news of Hernando DeSoto's death in the 1540's, today's image of the Devil arose throughout Europe: our tall, red-skinned, body-hairless, dark-eyed, headdressed, spear-carrying American Indians with animal tails were immortalized.
-Indians were even called "Red Devils" by European settlers.
+A tall, slender, plumed red man with a three pronged spear was immortalized by his people.
+Indians were often called "Red Devils" by European settlers.
 That image, born in Spanish Conquest, survives to this day.
-It varies so much from all previous "Devil" concepts in Europe that its widespread use, immediately following DeSoto's death, seems indisputable.
+It varies so much from previous "Devil" images, especially in color, that its common use following DeSoto's death seems indisputable.

 Why has it taken so long for us to realize the profound effect DeSoto had on us?
 The answer is simple.
 Most could not believe the stories about DeSoto, even shortly after the fact, because things had changed so much and so quickly just after DeSoto's arrival in America.
 Indians became itinerants to avoid diseases in population centers.
 Their great nations, their cities and giant farms, all described by DeSoto's people, no longer existed.
 Indian cities were abandoned: the people had fled them for refuge.